biopython/biopython.github.io/wiki/Building_a_release.md

 4. make sure `CONTRIB.rst` still current

-5. make sure `setup.py` is still up to date
+5. make sure `setup.py` and `MANIFEST.in` are still up to date

-   - Are there any new modules which should get installed?
+   - Are there any new modules/files which should get installed?
-   - You don't need to update version in `setup.py` itself (this is now done in `Bio/__init__.py` as described above)

 6. bump version numbers and set the release data: